 The good news is, old glycated collagen (which causes wrinkles and shriveled hard eggs) will eventually be eliminated.
 It will be recycled and reused for new collagen formation.
 But this time you need to make sure you are not bombarding your cells with S-u-g-a-r!

-Sugar comes in may shapes and forms and is virtually unavoidable.
+Sugar comes in many shapes and forms and is virtually unavoidable.
 Vegetables, fruit and whole grains all contain sugar.
 But there is good and bad sugar: Hi GI and Low GI variety.
+If you’re thinking, “how can I improve egg quality naturally?”, the answer is plain and simple — avoid eating bad sugar.

 You need to stay clear of the Hi GI variety, especially: